kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 PodReasonNotReadyForScheduling = "NotReadyForScheduling"
 ```

-This doesn't require other changes in the `core/v1` API or kube-apiserver.
+**Note:** This doesn't require other changes in the `core/v1` API or kube-apiserver.

 ### 3. Preventing redundant API calls

 To prevent API server flooding when a pod is rejected for the same reason repeatedly, message caching will be introduced.

-- A new field will be added to the `PodInfo` struct within the queue, for example, `lastPreEnqueueRejectionMessage`.
+- A new field will be added to the `framework.QueuedPodInfo` struct within the queue, for example, `LastPreEnqueueRejectionMessage`.
 - Before dispatching a status patch, the scheduler will compare the new rejection message
-  with the cached `lastPreEnqueueRejectionMessage`.
+  with the cached `LastPreEnqueueRejectionMessage`.
 - The asynchronous call to the API server will only be dispatched if the status is new or different from the cached one.
   This deduplication is important for performance.
 Moreover, when the new message is empty or the whole `PreEnqueueResult` is `nil`,
-  the call won't be send, as explained in the [how should outdated messages be handled](#4-how-should-outdated-messages-be-handled) section.
+  the call won't be sent, as explained in the [how should outdated messages be handled](#4-how-should-outdated-messages-be-handled) section.

 ### 4. Asynchronous dispatch and state management